Why ‘Who Else But Us’ Is Worth Your Time

 The Last Stand

-• First floor: Overrun quickly, died near their post
+- Basement: Overrun quickly, died near their post

-• Upper floors: Climbed higher, seeking safety or reinforcements
+- Upper floors: Climbed higher seeking safety or reinforcements

-• Sixth floor: Made it to the elevator, so close to escape
+- Sixth floor: Made it to the elevator—so close to escape

 Protectorate Priorities

-The presence of valuable equipment (Thunderstruck) and secured loot suggests the station had importance.
-Yet no reinforcements came.
-No rescue.
-Just soldiers dying at their posts while leadership abandoned them.
+The presence of valuable equipment and secured loot suggests this station had strategic importance.
+Yet no reinforcements came—just soldiers dying at their posts while leadership abandoned them.
+This mirrors The Outer Worlds 2’s broader critique of authoritarian systems: individuals are expendable, even those defending critical facilities.

 Integration with Other Questlines